in and around Stoke-on-Trent.

 A group for people with lung disease/breathing difficulties.
 We combine simple breathing exercises with singing.
 We occasionally perform, often joining the the Clay Chorus for the occasion.
 The group was set up by Kate Barfield three years ago, after being trained by the British Lung Foundation.
 All welcome, give it a try!

-Where – West End Village, London Rd, Boothen, Stoke, ST4 5AB
+Before COVID they met in person at West End Village, London Rd, Boothen, Stoke, ST4 5AB

 Email firstname.lastname@example.org Phone 01782 871691